Current San Jose Gateway PhD Students

 Several weeks in advance of the residency, San José State University faculty contact all doctoral students to inform them of the residency schedule of events.
 Typically, students can expect to start the residency after lunch on the first day of the week and wrap up by lunchtime on the fifth day.
 The schedule will also list specific required advance preparations for students entering the program, as well as those in their second year and beyond.
 Questions can be directed to supervisors or Dr. Virginia Tucker.

-Monthly Collaborate Virtual Meetings
+Monthly Zoom Virtual Meetings

 These meetings fulfill a variety of purposes.
-While students have regular contact with their supervisory team, the Collaborate sessions allow for the development of the full research community.
+While students have regular contact with their supervisory team, the Zoom sessions allow for the development of the full research community.
 One of the strengths of the program is the access students have to all San José Gateway PhD program faculty at both San José State University and Queensland University of Technology.
 The monthly meetings are an opportunity for students to get feedback from and participate in discussions with their student and faculty colleagues.
 Typically, students will be required to submit a work-in-progress report in advance of each meeting that relates to their upcoming milestones.

 There are three major milestones in the program:

 - Final Seminar

 Stage 2 is due within six months of beginning the program and acts as an early outline of the research proposal for supervisors and other QUT faculty.

 The Confirmation of Candidature seminar is held at 24 months into the program, usually during the Summer Residency.
 Students' confirmation panels ensure appropriate research and writings skills are being exhibited and a rigorous research proposal has been developed before allowing the student to move ahead with their full study.

 The Final Seminar is scheduled once students' supervisors have approved the draft dissertation.
 Students present their work to the public and an international panel either virtually via Zoom or in-person during the Summer Residency in San José, California.